 THE FIRST WEEK OF JUNE

-focused on reparations for police violence and white supremacist violence.
-Click here to watch our Reparations 101 webinar to learn more about the basics.
+focuses on the basics.
+What are reparations?
+Why are we owed reparations?
+How do we get them?
+Click here to watch our Reparations 101 webinar or our one-pager to learn more about the basics.

 THE SECOND WEEK OF JUNE